Baldor Motors

 FAQs

-Are Baldor Reliance NEMA motors part of the mechanical power transmission products?
+Are Baldor Reliance NEMA motors part of the mechanical power transmission products and generators business unit?

-Yes, Baldor Reliance NEMA motors are part of the mechanical power transmission products offered by Baldor Electric Company.
+Yes, Baldor Reliance NEMA motors are part of the mechanical power transmission products and generators business unit within ABB, offering high-quality motors designed for industrial applications and power generation.

 Motor Starters, Soft Starters & VFDs